kingsammalik/SamLocationAndGeocoding/README.md

         	}
     	}

-Please do take special attention towards using the same request code in the activityresult which you supplied in the SamLocationRequest constructor.
+Please do take special attention towards using the same request code in the OnActivityResult which you supplied in the SamLocationRequest constructor.